-Alain and Sylviane live in a tiny village high in the mountains of Southern France.
-They produce our exquisite Highland Lavender from lavender hand-harvested atop Mt de Cheiron.
-They distill in their home, using a still that they had made according to their own specifications.
-They have welcomed our students into their home when we have visited France on one of our tours, and Alain and Sylviane are perfect examples of the heart-based farmers/distillers who are the foundation of OUR business.
+Sylviane lives in a tiny village high in the mountains of Southern France.
+She produces our exquisite Highland Lavender from lavender hand-harvested atop Mt de Cheiron.
+The essence is distilled in her home, using a still that she had made according to her own specifications.
+Sylviane has welcomed our students into her home when we have visited France on our tours, and is a perfect examples of the heart-based farmers/distillers who are the foundation of OUR business.

-They cut the lavender with a hand-held scythe, just as it was done hundreds of years ago by the peasants who provided the harvested lavender to the perfume industry in Grasse, France.
+The highland lavender is cut with a hand-held scythe, just as it was done hundreds of years ago by the peasants who provided the harvested lavender to the perfume industry in Grasse, France.
 Students who are studying medicinal plants and the process of distillation work for them for a few weeks each summer, personally experiencing the back-breaking, extremely demanding job of hand-cutting hundreds of pounds of lavender under the hot Provence sun.

-These are just a few of the incredible farmers who are like family to us…and whom we trust to bring us the rare and exceptionally pure essences and hydrolats that comprise the Wisdom of the Earth portfolio.
-Most of our essences are bio-dynamically farmed; many are wild-crafted (i.e., gathered wild, not cultivated).
-These types of production are a step above Organic, and are rooted deeply in the natural rhythms of Mother Nature.
+These are just a few of the incredible farmers who are like family to us…and whom we trust to provide us with the rare and exceptionally pure essences and hydrolats that comprise the Wisdom of the Earth portfolio.
+Many of our essences are bio-dynamically farmed or wild-crafted (i.e., gathered wild, not cultivated).
+These types of production are a step above organic, and are rooted deeply in the natural rhythms of Mother Earth.